p2panda/tauri-example/README.md

 Data for both the WebView and the rust code is persisted to the sub-folder `p2panda-tauri-example`.

+## Identity

+On first run a new ed25519 key pair is generated and saved to a file named `private-key.txt` in the app data directory.
+From this point on it is re-used each time you start the application, this is the identity of the embedded `aquadoggo` node (which is different from a client's identity).

 ## Configuration

 The embedded `aquadoggo` node can be configured via a `config.toml` file.
 On initial startup